Social Work for Impact: Our Five-Year Strategic Plan

 Our mission is rooted in a passion for and commitment to social, racial, and economic justice and the improvement of human well-being, both locally and globally.
 Through our bachelor's, master's, and doctoral degree programs, we strive to prepare the next generation of micro and macro social work practitioners and scholars through excellence in teaching and learning both in the classroom and through innovative field and research experiences.
 Our faculty is committed to the generation and wide dissemination of cutting edge and impactful knowledge, informed by social justice and anti-oppressive lenses, through traditional and innovative research methodologies.

-With input from our students, alumni, and advisory boards, we engaged in a participatory and collaborative process to develop our Strategic Plan.
-All members of the faculty and many members of our staff participated on one of five subcommittees, which reviewed data on workforce trends, student enrollment, and schools of social work in the region to chart our future.
+When I became dean of the UConn School of Social Work in 2023, the Strategic Plan was well underway.
+With input from students, alumni and advisory boards, the plan was built on a participatory and collaborative process.
+All members of the faculty and many members of our staff participated on subcommittees, which reviewed data on workforce trends, student enrollment, and schools of social work in the region to chart our future.

-We began the process with a commitment to having Diversity, Equity, and Inclusion/Anti-Racism as a lens for our efforts in all our focal areas: Diversity, Equity, Inclusion and Anti-Racism; Inclusive and Impactful Research and Scholarship; Student-Centered Teaching and Learning; Flexible and Forward-Looking Field Education; and Emerging Areas of Excellence in Social Work.
+The result, Social Work for Impact: Our Five-Year Strategic Plan, has at its foundation a commitment to Diversity, Equity, Inclusion and Anti-Racism (DEI-AR) as a guiding principle for our efforts in all our focal areas, including Inclusive and Impactful Research and Scholarship; Student-Centered Teaching and Learning; Flexible and Forward-Looking Field Education; and Emerging Areas of Excellence in Social Work.

 Our Five Focal Areas